United Coal Company produces exclusively metallurgical coal via 3 operating subsidiaries.

 In 2010, United Coal Company launched its third subsidiary in West Virginia, Affinity Coal Company, by opening an idled coal mine and constructing a new preparation plant.
-Affinity is a key addition to UCC and its parent company, Metinvest – providing high-quality metallurgical coal for global markets.
+Affinity was a key addition to UCC and its parent company, Metinvest – providing high-quality metallurgical coal for the low vol global market.

 CARTER ROAG COAL COMPANY

-Carter Roag now has more than 100 employees and mines 600,000 tons of coal annually.
-The company operates one deep mine – Pleasant Hill – located near Mill Creek, W.Va.
-Pleasant Hill is the only operating underground mine in Randolph County.
-Carter Roag’s coal preparation facility, the Star Bridge plant near Helvetia, W.Va., is a 500-ton-per-hour operation.
+The company operates one deep mine – Morgan Camp – located near Helvetia, W.Va.
+Carter Roag’s coal preparation facility, the Starbridge Plant is also near Helvetia, W.Va., and is a 550-ton-per-hour operation.

 POCAHONTAS COAL COMPANY

-In 2005, United Coal Company purchased the assets of Beckley, W.Va.-based White Mountain Mining Co., LLC and certain affiliates to establish Pocahontas Coal Company.
-Pocahontas employs more than 230 people, with operations in the communities of Killarney, Josephine and Lillybrook located in southern Raleigh County, W.Va.
+In 2005, United Coal Company purchased the assets of Beckley, W.Va.-based White Mountain Mining Co., LLC, and certain affiliates to establish Pocahontas Coal Company.

 WELLMORE COAL COMPANY